Cloud Files - FAQs

 When should I use the API instead of the Swift tool?

 If you are interested in developing against the Rackspace Large File Support code to incorporate into your application, you should work directly with the Cloud Files API.
-Use the following steps:
+For more information, see Use the API to manage large files.

 When should I use the Swift tool instead of the API, and what is the process?

 If you want to upload large files but do not want to incorporate our code into an application, you might find it easier to use the Swift tool for your uploads and management.
-If you are using the tool, the process looks as follows:
+For more information, see Use Swift to manage large files.

 What will the download experience be like?